maxsitt/insect-detect-docs/docs/deployment/classification.md

 We will use the [`predict_mod.py`](https://github.com/maxsitt/insect-detect-ml/blob/main/predict_mod.py){target=_blank}
-script together with the `yolov5s-cls_128.onnx` image classification model to classify all cropped insect images in your `data` folder and append the classification results to the merged metadata .csv files and/or write them to a new .csv file.
+script together with the `yolov5s-cls_128.onnx` image classification model to classify all cropped insect images in the `data` folder from your Raspberry Pi and append the classification results to the merged metadata .csv files or write them to a new .csv file.

 - Copy the `yolov5s-cls_128.onnx` model into the `YOLOv5-cls` folder.
 - Copy your `data` folder, saved from the Raspberry Pi's SD card (e.g. with the